Kevinfringe/AU-CLIP/README.md

 facial expression categories, which is achieved via a facial expression classification network -- [RMN](https://github.com/phamquiluan/ResidualMaskingNetwork).
 Manually download it and place it into `./mapper`.

 ## Train
+- Before training, user needs to manually download script of [graphyAU](https://drive.google.com/file/d/18PxsA8lMG0TO5HiQMkI9-xKRoXHNhaz5/view?usp=sharing) and its [pretrained weights](https://drive.google.com/file/d/1wQdNJMa0jV4_5n-jVoTiqPXT2kE6Rh7m/view?usp=sharing).
+Put them all into `./utils`.

-To set the train options, please refer to `./mapper/options/train_options.py`.
+- To set the train options, please refer to `./mapper/options/train_options.py`.

 Please check the path of corresponding variable as mentioned above.